The Predator's Edge (7)

 Recognizing Structural Shifts

 Major market changes often happen gradually, then suddenly.
-Traders who recognize these shifts early can adapt their psychology accordingly:
+Traders who recognize these shifts early can adapt their psychology accordingly.
+Watch for changes in volatility patterns that affect your position sizing and risk management assumptions.
+What worked when average true range was X may not work when it becomes 2X.

 Psychological Flexibility Training

-Layer 6: Warning Signs of Long-term Psychological Breakdown
+Chapter 6: Warning Signs of Long-Term Psychological Breakdown

 Professional Isolation